eigerco/pallet-move/README.md

 _Still, those are yet to be defined and properly implemented within a future parachain project - since it's hard to predict what exactly the parachain might need or not need._
 _The current solution is general and parachain-agnostic._
 _The MoveVM is taken from the Move language repository - any possible safety issues are inherited from that repo._
-_Therefore, the Substrate MoveVM fork ([substrate-move][substrate-move]) should get all upstream changes from that repository._
+_Therefore, the Substrate MoveVM fork ([substrate-move]) should get all upstream changes from that repository._
 _The first parachain adapters should do additional testing to ensure the robustness of the solution._

 ## See also

-- [move-stdlib][move-stdlib] - Provides elementary Move functions in Move smart contracts.
+- [move-stdlib] - Provides elementary Move functions in Move smart contracts.
-- [substrate-move][substrate-move] - A modified MoveVM fork for the use of MoveVM in the pallet-move repo.
+- [substrate-move] - A modified MoveVM fork for the use of MoveVM in the pallet-move repo.
-- [smove][smove] - Handles the gas estimation, the serialization of script and module transactions, and the inspection of the module's ABIs.
+- [smove] - Handles the gas estimation, the serialization of script and module transactions, and the inspection of the module's ABIs.
-- [substrate-stdlib][substrate-stdlib]- Provides elementary Substrate functions in Move smart contracts.
+- [substrate-stdlib]- Provides elementary Substrate functions in Move smart contracts.

 ## License